 REACH initiates treatment for neck pain by utilizing the Mckenzie Method (MDT).
 MDT is a proven system of examination, treatment, and classification of spinal, joint, and other musculoskeletal pain, backed by years of research, evidence, and practice.
 The System has been shown to be low cost, fast, and effective even for chronic pain.

-By exploring simple movements in repetition that improve or worsen your symptoms and functional baselines (i.e., walking, stepping, lifting, reaching, bending, muscle strength), we can understand how your pain behaves.
+By exploring simple movements in repetition that improve or worsen your symptoms and functional baselines (e.g., walking, stepping, lifting, reaching, bending, muscle strength), we can understand how your pain behaves.

 If a mechanical force caused the problem then it is logical that a mechanical force may be part of the solution.
 The MDT system is designed to identify the mechanical problem and develop a plan to correct or improve the mechanics, thus decrease or eliminate the pain and functional problems.
 Further, the system tells us what treatment tool to use at the appropriate time, eliminating the guessing game.